tchara05/dotNet-MiddlewareTutorial/README.md

-# dotNet-MiddlewareTutorial
+#MiddlewareTutorial

-This is a small application where you can practice and play with middlewares, custom middlewares and understand how middlewares works.
+This is a small application where you can practice and play with middlewares, custom middlewares and understand how middlewares work.

 ## Using parameters to checkout the how it works